cashapp/misk/misk/misk/web/tabs/README.md

       - `30000-39999`: Open ports for all other tabs built on Misk.
     - relative_path_prefix: optional override field.
 By default, it will be tab slug prefixed by `_tab/`.
     - slug: lowercase, no symbols name to be used in determining URL domain space.
 Should be the same as the `package.json` -> name without the prefix `misktab-`.
+    - version: [`squareup/misk-web`](https://hub.docker.com/r/squareup/misk-web/) Docker image version for the build and packages Misk Web environment to be used for the tab.
+Upgrade this periodically to get latest `@misk/` packages and build environment.

   - Example
     ```JSON